DryDragon10/CandleGenie-Pancakeswap-Fully-Automated-Prediction-Bot-RSI-Crossover/readme.txt

 If you have errors please contact https://t.me/+JEYl8T1HS-k0NGEx

-RSI Strategy is an example and doesn't have tested data!!!!!

 One rsi can be used if needed.

 lower timeframe rsi is known as the fast rsi, this will be the one crossing above or below the rsi2 or rsi3.(slow rsi)